-Unlike EMTs and paramedics, emergency dispatchers spend most of their shift at a desk, surrounded by computer monitors while wearing a communications headset.
-Shifts begin and end at this desk (with appropriate break times in between) as all the tools for answering and responding to calls is right at their fingertips.
+Unlike EMTs and paramedics who spend their time hands-on in the field, emergency dispatchers spend most of their shift at a desk, surrounded by computer monitors, while wearing a communications headset.
+Shifts are worked at this desk (with appropriate break times in between) as all the tools for answering and responding to calls are provided at their fingertips.

-Dispatcher headquarters can vary from city to city.
+Facilities housing dispatcher headquarters can vary from city to city.
 Some look like air traffic control centers—with screens and flashing lights.
-Others may look more like a generic office with cubicles.
-You can also find emergency dispatcher working in a police precinct, fire station, or hospital.
+Others may look like a typical office.
+Emergency dispatchers can also work in police precincts, fire stations, or hospitals, where their jobs vary only slightly.

-Because of the importance and urgency of their work, the work settings for dispatchers must remain clean, calm, and quiet at all times—the last thing dispatchers need is to be distracted by a mess or a loud conversation nearby.
+Because of the importance and urgent nature of their work, a dispatcher’s work environment must remain clean, calm, and quiet at all times—the last thing dispatchers need is to be distracted by a mess or a loud conversation.

 Emergency Dispatcher Hours

-Emergency dispatchers typically work 8- to 12-hour shifts.
-Because emergencies can happen at any time, communication centers must be staffed 24-hours a day.
-This means that some shifts may include overnight, weekend, or holiday hours.
+Emergency dispatchers typically work 8- to 12-hour shifts, but because emergencies can happen at any time, communication centers remain staffed and operative 24 hours a day.
+As a result, some shifts may include overnight, weekend, or holiday hours.